Get your International Driving Permit for Benin in 8 minutes

 How do I get an international driving permit?

-Fill in information on the IDP application form.
+Fill in information on the International Driving Permit (IDP) application form.
 You will have to submit a valid copy of the front and back of your driving license for verification.
 You will also need to upload a passport style photo and your signature.
 Pay the permit fee through credit card and other payment options.
 Once your payment for the application has been accepted, we will process the application!

 Is IDL recognized in other countries?